How is the real estate market doing in Chicago Ridge, IL?

 Are home values in Chicago Ridge, IL going up or down and by how much?

-On average, sold home prices in Chicago Ridge, IL have appreciated (risen) 18.25% when comparing June 2022 to June 2021 (year over year).
-On average, sold home prices in Chicago Ridge, IL have depreciated (fallen) -2.23% when comparing June 2022 to May 2022 (month over month).
+On average, sold home prices in Chicago Ridge, IL have depreciated (fallen) -100% when comparing November 2022 to November 2021 (year over year).
+On average, sold home prices in Chicago Ridge, IL have depreciated (fallen) -100% when comparing November 2022 to October 2022 (month over month).
 You can see the trend of where prices have come from and where they appear to be headed in the Median List Prices and Sold Prices chart below.

 Median List Prices and Sold Prices for Chicago Ridge, IL